 The Visual Communications program is constantly evolving to reflect the ongoing excitement in the field of graphic arts.
-Graphic design integrates work in print, web, photography, illustration and interactive media.
+Graphic design integrates work in print, web, photography, illustration, video and interactive media.

 The language of design serves as a powerful core of knowledge and skills that will allow you to begin work in any number of creative fields.
-The future is wide open for those willing to be flexible and embrace new technologies and for those who are willing to work hard at the balance of creativity and technical skill.
+The future is wide open for those willing to be flexible and embrace new technologies and for those willing to work hard to achieve a balance of creativity and technical skills.